Tonycode-MX/From_HR_to_ML_Star_Classification/README.md

 ## File Format for CSV Files

-The input CSV file should include the following columns:
+The input CSV file must be formatted as shown below for the model training stage.
+Note that the `Target` column is optional for the initial data import (Stage 1), as the pipeline can generate it in a later step.
+However, this column must be present in the final dataset used to train the machine learning models.
 ```
 +-----------+-----------+-----------+-----------+-----------+---------+
 | Variable1 | Variable2 | Variable3 |    ...    | VariableK | Target  |
 +-----------+-----------+-----------+-----------+-----------+---------+